rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-13-f009cf23a1ba558f-use-of-liquid-mutual-funds-and-overnight-mutual-funds-for-compliance-with-deposi.md

 source: bse
 stocks: []
 tags:
-- investment-advisers
-- research-analysts
-- mutual-funds
+- compliance
 - deposit-requirements
-- regulatory-compliance
+- investment-adviser
-- SEBI
+- liquid-fund
-- liquid-funds
+- mutual-fund
 - overnight-funds
+- research-analyst
+- sebi
 title: Use of Liquid and Overnight Mutual Funds for Deposit Requirements by Investment Advisers and Research Analysts
 ---